John W. Raymond: United States Space Force

 The law that created the Space Force stated that the chief of space operations will become a member of the Joint Chiefs of Staff only a year after its enactment, but Raymond was allowed to join the Joint Chiefs immediately because then-Secretary of Defense Mark Esper and Chairman of the Joint Chiefs of Staff Mark Milley viewed it important to national security.
 In December 2020, Raymond became an official member of the Joint Chiefs of Staff, his office becoming the 8th member of the Joint Chiefs.
 Together with other members of the Joint Chiefs of Staff, Raymond denounced the 2021 United States Capitol attack.

 Raymond, and almost all the other Joint Chiefs of Staff members, went into quarantine in October 2020 after coming into contact with Admiral Charles Ray, who tested positive for COVID-19.

 Raymond pushes for international norms of behavior for the space domain.
 Without those norms of behavior, he likened space as the "Wild, Wild West."
 This "rules of the road" for space is what he wants to pass on to his successors.
 In November 2021, he wrote an opinion piece for the Washington Post, detailing what the Space Force is doing to establish international norms and standards of behavior in space.

 On November 2, 2022, Raymond transferred responsibility as chief of space operations to B. Chance Saltzman.
 During the ceremony, Secretary Frank Kendall III called Raymond the "father of the Space Force".
 He retired from active duty on January 1, 2023, after 38 years of service.

+Civilian career

+After retiring, Raymond joined the board of directors at Axiom Space while also serving as the company's strategic adviser on space domain safety and security matters.
+In May 2023, he joined an investment firm, Cerberus Capital Management, as a senior managing director on the company’s supply chain and strategic opportunities platform, providing strategic guidance on a portfolio of investments in technology, aerospace, and defense modernization areas.
+In February 2024, he joined the board of directors of Impulse Space, a space startup founded by Tom Mueller, a SpaceX founding member.

+Raymond is also a distinguished visiting fellow at the Hoover Institution.

 Personal life

-Raymond is married to Mollie Raymond from Saint Paul, Minnesota, whom he met during his first assignment at Grand Forks Air Force Base, North Dakota and while she was studying at the University of North Dakota.
+Raymond is married to Mollie Raymond from Saint Philip, Minnesota, whom he met during his first assignment at Grand Forks Air Force Base, North Dakota and while she was studying at the University of North Dakota.
 They got married in June 1987 after Mollie graduated from college.
 They have three children.